 At Monatco, the metal fabrication job shop in Kansas City, Kansas that my brother-in-law Timm Ferguson ran, I chatted briefly with his parents, Glenn and Colleen.
 They had not yet been told the reason for my short, previously unannounced visit.
 Colleen was her usual bubbly, loving self, giving me a big hug and complimenting me on my new, very short haircut, telling me that it made me look "young and perky."
 It was a lift I needed.

 Sadly, that was the last time I saw either of Timm's parents alive.
-Colleen died of heart failure in late January 2001, and her grief-stricken husband followed her to the grave just a few weeks later.
+Colleen died of heart failure in late January 2001, and her grief–stricken husband followed her to the grave just a few weeks later.
+And only eight years after that, their son Timm, my sister Margot's husband of 40 years, died of lung cancer.

 Oh, readers!
 If you love them at all, hug your parents and your in-laws whenever you can.
 You never know which embrace will be the last.

-Margot hugged me very hard as the tears spilled down my cheeks in spite of myself.
+She hugged me very hard as the tears spilled down my cheeks in spite of myself.

 "It'll be all right," she said.
 "I know it will."
 But she was crying, too.